M4xwo/AlignmentScriptsV1/README.md

 Containers need to be pulled from a directory or an online source and then executed.
 Depending on the used registry or library the syntax may vary slightly.

-Popular regitries are for example:
+Popular registries are for example:

 * DockerHub
 * Singularity